 “On the walls of the cave, only the shadows are the truth.”

 During 1958, Bertrand Russell, an English philosopher commented on whether “Atheist” or “Agnostic” would be a better term for his religious beliefs about God.
 He wrote:

-I’m neither arrogant enough to assume there’s nothing out there that may be beyond my ability to comprehend that manipulates physical law nor am I self-centered enough to think that a power / being did create everything in the entire universe ever – including me.
+I’m neither arrogant enough to assume there’s nothing out there that may be beyond my ability to comprehend that manipulates physical law nor am I self-centered enough to think that a deity / being did create everything in the entire universe ever – including me.

 “There are only very few undoubted natural and physical laws and orders.
 Everything else we believe to know, we have made up or been told in one way or another.”

 “There are two kinds of truths: An absolute truth and a relative truth.
 One of the highest absolute truths is our ability to recognize relativity and consider it absolute.”

 “Atheism and agnosticism get confused quite often and so do pride and dignity as well as fear and respect.”

 “Simply all there is solely lies in your very own perception.”

 In the end, the fact of the matter is that a person is not faced with the necessity of only being either an atheist or an agnostic.
 Not only can a person be both, but it is, in fact, common for people to be both agnostics and atheists or agnostics and theists.

 “So long as the universe had a beginning, we could suppose it had a creator.
 But if the universe is really completely self-contained, having no boundary or edge, it would have neither beginning nor end: it would simply be.
 What place, then, for a creator?”